H&J Medical Supplies Education Hub

 Insurance Variations

-Note: Remote patient monitoring (RPM) can be covered under certain conditions.
-Ask your provider or insurer if your chronic condition qualifies for RPM devices.
+Note: Remote patient monitoring can be covered under certain conditions.
+Ask your provider or insurer if your chronic condition qualifies for remote monitoring devices.

 End‑of‑Life Care & Hospice Coverage

 Hospice care focuses on comfort and quality of life rather than curative treatment.
-It often includes specialized equipment such as hospital beds, oxygen devices, and other palliative aids.
+It often includes specialised equipment such as hospital beds, oxygen devices and other palliative aids.
 Understanding insurance coverage at this stage can ease stress for patients and families.

 Medicare Hospice Benefit